 After working on them for almost two years, I get reminded of who I am to Nepali society…still, by most likely someone I personally know — a middle-aged Nepali man would be my guess.
-He sent me a Facebook friend request calling himself Guu Bhote (Shit Bhote)!
+He sent me a Facebook friend request (see image at the top) calling himself Guu Bhote (Shit Bhote)!

 What do you think?

 Added after the publication of the blog post because of their relevance.